wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-planning/includes/organization-roles.md

 - Be assigned a Viva Topics license by their Microsoft 365 admin.
 - Be allowed to have visibility to topics.

 Topic contributors are users in your organization with topic viewer permissions and can edit an existing topic or create a new topic.
-They have an important role in manually “curating” the information in a topic page (both AI and manually provided) to ensure its quality.
+They have an important role in manually "curating" the information in a topic page (both AI and manually provided) to ensure its quality.

 ## Knowledge admin